Help is on the way!

 The Emotional Waves of Aging

 As people grow older, emotional changes can sometimes feel like shifting tides—unexpected and hard to predict.
 Mood swings, in particular, can catch both older adults and their loved ones off guard, leaving questions about what’s normal and what might need attention.
 These sudden emotional shifts aren’t just random; they often reflect deeper changes in physical health, mental well-being, or life circumstances.
+For older adults, the factors contributing to mood swings are as varied as they are complex.
+From the natural aging process to medications or major life transitions, there’s usually more to these emotional fluctuations than meets the eye.

 Common Causes of Mood Swings in Seniors